HidemaruOwO/pummit/README.md

 ## Usage 💨

-pummit can be used in two ways
+You can use pummit in these two ways

 ```bash
 pummit emojiprefix 'subject'